w3c/html-ruby/explainers/ruby-tts.md

   吉川, a family name, can be Yoshikawa or Kikkawa;
   一郎, a given name, can be Ichirō or Kazuo…

+* Names written in ideographs can occasionally be assigned non-standard readings through ruby, replacing the standard reading(s) that the reader would other otherwise have assumed.

 Therefore, attempting to determine pronunciation only from the base text is not fully reliable either.